omarreis/NassauSt/BrentPriceInGoogleSheets.md

 Multi-plataforma disponivel para **Android iOS e Windows** (I'm not

 ## Google sheet trigger
+Google spreadsheets can use GoogleFinance() function to obtain prices of financial instruments.
+While there is a large choice of assets, some important are missing, like brent crude oil price.
 In this sample we use a time activated Trigger to download data from website **oilpriceapi.com** This code was put together from various sources, Reddit posts and oilpriceapi.com samples.